dasch-swiss/dsp-meta/docs/data/future-datamodel.md

     - Supporting Organization
     - Institutional Partner

+!!! answer
+    We don't need `institutionalPartner` since contactPoint can be an organziation or a person.

 !!! question
     How do we capture the time aspect of the data provenance and genesis in this context?
 Should this be here?
     Concretely, an umbrella project is often like a "timeline" of projects, or the "history" of a series of projects.

+!!! answer
+    We don't need this information here on this level.
+The umbrella project needs to know what projects are under it and then it's a matter of displaying the timeline.

 To make the model of this entity as flexible as possible, most of the fields are optional.